 How Long Do Farm Fresh Eggs Last

 Having an abundance of fresh farm eggs is a blessing, and you will certainly want to handle and store them correctly so that they keep for as long as possible.

-Ideally, eggs should not be washed so that they retain their protective bloom, or cuticle, which prevents bacteria or oxygen from getting inside the egg through the pores in the shell.
+A carton of fresh eggs can last on the countertop or inside the pantry for two to four weeks.
+Ideally, you should not wash them so that they retain their protective bloom, or cuticle, which prevents bacteria and oxygen from getting through the pores in the shell.

-Ensure that you regularly add new bedding litter to the coop, and clean droppings out of nesting areas so that the eggs never get mucky.
+To prevent having to wash eggs, ensure that you regularly add new bedding litter to the coop, and clean droppings out of nesting areas so that the eggs never get mucky.

 If you have to wash eggs, use lukewarm water to rinse and gently scrub the debris from the shell.
 Use unscented soap if needed.
 Use washed eggs within a week or two, as they do not keep as well as unwashed eggs.